cessvalerie/stroke-prediction-system/README.md

  This model is reliable and accurate in predicting stroke risk based on the given input variables.
 (Age, BMI, avg glucose level,etc)

 ## Challenges

 ## Logistic Regresssion Model

 ## License
 This project is not yet licensed.
 It is an educational model.
+All sources are properly cited and credit is given in the References tab.

 ## Acknowledgments